HosseyNJF/subscription-challenge/README.md

 ## How to run?

-This project uses Laravel Sail to east development.
+This project uses Laravel Sail to ease development.

 Make sure you have Docker installed and running, and run this command: